 - Combine all ingredients in a mason jar or similar container.

-- Remove from fridge and stir again after five minutes to prevent clumping.
-Place back in the fridge for about an hour.
+- Stir again after 2-3 minutes to prevent clumping.
+Cover the container and place it in the refrigerator for about an hour.

 - Remove once a thick consistency has formed, top with your favorite fresh fruit, granola, or anything you prefer, and enjoy!